-3.2.
+3.1.
 Our Governing Body will ensure that:

-- governors will hold an enhanced DBS check and have been subject to a Section 128 check - there is a named Safeguarding Governor who is assured that the Single Central Record is checked and in line with KCSIE 2023: - the college has an effective Safeguarding and Child Protection policy and procedures in place that are in accordance with local authority guidance and locally agreed inter-agency procedures, and the policy is available upon request.
-The policy will be reviewed and updated on an annual basis or earlier if required. - the college has a code of conduct and that this is provided to all staff and volunteers on induction.
-The policy includes acceptable use of technology, staff/student relationships and communications including the use of social media - the college operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; and that any panel involved in the recruitment of staff has at least one member who has undertaken the Safer Recruitment Training in line with CMARS Standards of Safer recruitment; CMARS - the college has procedures for dealing with allegations against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures (See Appendix 4: Allegations against staff reporting procedures). - the college has appropriate electronic filtering and monitoring systems in place to ensure that children are safeguarded from potentially harmful and inappropriate online material; whilst recognising that "over blocking" should not lead to unreasonable restrictions as to what children can be taught - a senior member of the college's leadership team is appointed to the role of DSL who will take lead responsibility for safeguarding and child protection.
-This is Claire Holmes (Deputy Principal) - the college has one or more deputy DSLs who are trained to the same standard as the lead DSL, these are Emily Watkinson (Pastoral and Safeguarding Manager) and Katie Barker (Pastoral Lead)
+- governors will hold an enhanced DBS check and have been subject to a Section 128 check - there is a named Safeguarding Governor who is assured that the Single Central Record is checked and in line with KCSIE 2021; - the college has an effective Safeguarding and Child Protection policy and procedures in place that are in accordance with local authority guidance and locally agreed inter-agency procedures, and the policy is available upon request.
+The policy will be reviewed and updated on an annual basis or earlier if required. - they receive the annual safeguarding audit in the Autumn Term prior to it being sent to the local authority/CMARS - the college has a code of conduct/staff handbook and that this is provided to all staff and volunteers on induction.
+The policy includes acceptable use of technology, staff/student relationships and communications including the use of social media - the college operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; and that any panel involved in the recruitment of staff has at least one member who has undertaken the Safer Recruitment Training in line with CMARS Standards of Safer recruitment; CMARS - the college has procedures for dealing with allegations against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures (See Appendix 4: Allegations against staff - reporting procedures). - the college has appropriate electronic filtering and monitoring systems in place to ensure that children are safeguarded from potentially harmful and inappropriate online material; whilst recognising that "over blocking" should not lead to unreasonable restrictions as to what children can be taught - a senior member of the college's leadership team is appointed to the role of DSL who will take lead responsibility for safeguarding and child protection.
+This is Claire Holmes, Deputy Principal - the college has one or more deputy DSLs who are trained to the same standard as the lead DSL, these are Kelly Rinaldi, Assistant Principal and Emily Watkinson, Pastoral and Safeguarding Manager

-3.3.
+3.2.
 Our Senior Leadership Team will ensure that: